Ocelot-Social-Community/Ocelot-Social/README.md

 We are happy if you fork our repository, but we don't recommend it for development.
 You do not need a fork.

-Clone this repository locally as [described above](#clone-the-repository), create your branch named `<issue-number>-<description>`, add your code and push your branch to this repository.
+Clone this repository locally as [described above](#clone-the-repository), create your branch named `<issue-number>-<description>`, add your code and push your branch direct to this repository.
 Then create a PR by comparing it to our `master`.

+**_!!!
+Be aware:_** Please don't compare from a fork, because the tests are breaking caused by credential problems.

 Please run the following commands before you push: